imalagaris/R-Web-IsoDistrTracers/www/newMark.md

 biased estimates, or/and ignore statistical properties of tracee and tracer mass distribution leading to increased variability.
 A method that takes into account both factors is expected to <u>improve the accuracy and precision of enrichment estimation</u>.

-A major unsolved metabolic problem in burn injury is muscle wasting the loss of protein mass and strength of the skeletal muscle.
-In critical illness, loss of lean mass is associated with increased morbidity(4) and mortality(5).
-For patients with respiratory failure, it significantly prolongs the ventilation time and ICU stay(6).
-Severe burn injury is characterized by increased whole body protein turnover and a pronounced increase in muscle protein breakdown to a degree that cannot be matched by the concurrent increase in muscle protein synthesis, resulting in net loss of muscle mass(7,8).  <u>It appears that in severe burns the body sacrifices skeletal muscle to meet the high demand of amino acids necessary for wound healing and for production of acute phase proteins</u>(9,10).

-To meet the elevated daily protein requirements of burn patients, the evidence-based guidelines of the American Burn Association (ABA) recommend protein intake of $1.5-3.0 \ g·kg^{-1}·day^{-1}$ (11).
-The European Society of Parenteral and Enteral Nutrition (ESPEN) recommends intake of $1.5-3\ g·kg^{-1}·day^{-1}$ in burned children and $1.5-2\ g·kg^{-1}·day^{-1}$ in burned adults(12). <u>However, the ABA and ESPEN recommendations were based on evidence from a handful of studies, of which only one was specific to the effect of protein intake on protein kinetics in burn injury</u>.
-Wolfe et al(13) compared the effects of protein intakes of $1.4\
-g·kg^{-1}·day^{-1}$ and $2.2\ g·kg^{-1}·day^{-1}$ over a 3-day
-period on protein metabolism in 6 severely burned adults using a cross-over study design.
-Protein turnover was significantly greater in the high versus low protein regimen but the difference between protein synthesis and breakdown was non-significant.
-Urea production rate was elevated only in the high protein regimen, suggesting that additional amount of the administered protein was partly excreted.
-Patterson et al.1997(14) investigated the effect of protein intake ranging from $1.15\ g·kg^{-1}·day^{-1}$ to $2.92\
-g·kg^{-1}·day^{-1}$ on protein metabolism of 12 pediatric patients with average burn size of 25% of body area.
-In agreement with the study by Wolfe et al.(13), higher protein intake was positively correlated with the urea production rate.
-Endogenous amino acid rate of appearance, an index of whole-body protein breakdown, was not associated with protein intake.
-However, the study design precluded concurrent measurement of whole body protein synthesis and thus net balance; there does not allow for definitive conclusions.

-Even though high protein supplementation is an obvious intervention against muscle catabolism, <u>the upper limits of the current recommendations are based on the findings of only two studies</u>.
-Apart from small sample sizes, the whole body protein kinetics methods employed in those studies provide information only for substrates that appear in the plasma pool(15), which is an additional limitation of the current evidence.
-Even if very high protein intake did not provide further improvement in whole body protein kinetics, that might not be the case for muscle mass(15).
-Therefore, <u>the potential beneficial effect of higher than currently recommended protein intake is understudied</u>.

 ### *B. Preliminary Studies*